Advance Care Planning

 - RECORD your wishes.

-As part of advance care planning, you can make an advance care plan, appoint a proxy, or both.
+As part of advance care planning, you can make a health care directive, appoint a proxy, or both.

 Substitute Decision Maker is the person who will make your medical decisions if you can’t make your own.
 This could be for a short time if you have an accident or illness, or permanently if you lose the ability to make decisions.